hrabanazviking/mythic-engineering/practical_mythic_engineering_step_by_step.md

 Mythic Engineering turns software development from a series of isolated efforts into a coherent, continuously improving living system.

 With clarity, precision, and dedication to sustainable craft,
-Jenny Harper • Olivia Hartwell • Zora Mitchell
+Volmarr Wyrd • Jenny Harper • Olivia Hartwell • Zora Mitchell

 ---